 When should you have a coronavirus swab test?

 You should have a COVID-19 swab test if you currently have symptoms of coronavirus.
 The most common symptoms remain a sudden loss of smell and taste, a continuous cough, fever, and shortness of breath.
 You can read more about the symptoms here.

 Some new symptoms have also emerged including rashes, diarrhoea/nausea and “COVID Toes”.
-Due the fact that the novelty of the virus, research is still ongoing into symptoms across different populations.
+Due to the fact that the novelty of the virus, research is still ongoing into symptoms across different populations.

 What are the different options of swab test I can get?

 Getting a COVID PCR Swab is usually a worrying time as you would like to get your results as quickly as possible.
 With this in mind, we have worked with our partner lab to provide three swabs with different turnaround times so you can choose the one most suited to you.

 |Home test||3 – 5 days||Posted to your home|

 |Standard||2 – 3 days||Birmingham, Chelsea, Chislehurst, Covent Garden & Shoreditch|